jussiyu/tasseandroid/README.md

 - lots of refactorings
 - test

-Pre-requisites
+Dependencies
 --------------

-- Android SDK v22
+- Android SDK v23
-- Android Build Tools v22.0.1
+- Android Build Tools
-- Android Support Repository
+- Android Support Library v4
+- JUnit

 Getting Started
 ---------------

 This app uses the Gradle build system.
-To build this project, use the "gradlew build" command or use "Import Project" in Android Studio.
+To build this project, use the "./gradlew build" command or use "Import Project" in Android Studio.